Friday, March 10th, 2023

 The NCUA insures up to $250,000 per account ownership type/account type and institution.
 What does that mean?
 It gets a little complicated depending on the account types but, essentially, it means that you have at least $250,000 of protection on your deposits should the worst happen and your bank or credit union is forced to close.

 How much coverage you have depends on what category your account falls into.
 If you have a savings account and a checking account, those are both in the single owner account category, so they would be insured for a total of $250,000.
-But if you had accounts of different types—say a checking account and an IRA—each account would be insured for $250,000, meaning you would have a total of $500,000 of protection.
+But if you had accounts of different types—say a joint checking account and a single owner savings account—each account would be insured for $250,000, meaning you would have a total of $500,000 of protection.

 To find out exactly how much coverage your accounts have, use the NCUA’s Share Insurance Estimator.
 After listing each account registration (such as an IRA, business account, or joint account), you’ll get a detailed report of your coverage, and you can identify any gaps.